Strategy, Creative and Production Briefs

 āœ… ā€œThe Brief Bros.ā€ (Howard and Henry) and I talked at length in this YouTube interview about best practices for creative briefing.

-šŸ”Ž Here are four highlights which will help you think about briefing inputs and process, briefing roles, politics and expectations as they relate to Strategic, Creative and Production briefs.
+Here are four blog posts written to help you think about briefing inputs and process, briefing roles, politics and expectations as they relate to Strategic, Creative and Production briefs.

 1. The Modern Creative Brief